 - I Need To Paint My House Exterior!
 Answers To Your Paint Questions

-Now let’s move on and talk about all the improvements we made on the backyard.
+Now let’s move on and talk about all the improvements we made in the backyard.
 When we moved in, the backyard was a big field of weeds.

-We did add a paver patio on a portion of the yard.
+We did add a paver patio to a portion of the yard.
 This was ALOT of work, but totally worth it.

 We added a couple of trees (one to the backyard and one to the front).

-We planted our own grass, which was eventually almost ruined a year later when we got a Caterpillar to rip out all of the weeds and level everything in the backyard out.
-We had about 8 cubic yards of gravel delivered that weekend!!
+Eventually, we rented a Caterpillar for a weekend and ripped out all of the weeds, and leveled everything in the backyard out.
+We also had about 8 cubic yards of gravel delivered that weekend!!

 We then added a black tarp and landscape fabric to the ground and then covered it with gravel around the garden beds and in the back of the house.